mgechev/revive/README.md

 With the snippet above we:

-- Enable the rule with name `ban-struct-name`.
-The `Name()` method of our rule should return a string which matches `ban-struct-name`.
+- Enable the rule with the name `ban-struct-name`.
+The `Name()` method of our rule should return a string that matches `ban-struct-name`.
 - Configure the rule with the argument `Foo`.
 The list of arguments will be passed to `Apply(*File, Arguments)` together with the target file we're linting currently.

 A sample rule implementation can be found [here](/rule/argument-limit.go).

 #### Using `revive` as a library
 If a rule is specific to your use case
-(i.e. it is not a good candidate to be added to `revive`'s rule set) you can add it to your own linter using `revive` as linting engine.
+(i.e. it is not a good candidate to be added to `revive`'s rule set) you can add it to your linter using `revive` as a linting engine.

-The following code shows how to use `revive` in your own application.
+The following code shows how to use `revive` in your application.
 In the example only one rule is added (`myRule`), of course, you can add as many as you need to.
 Your rules can be configured programmatically or with the standard `revive` configuration file.
 The full rule set of `revive` is also actionable by your application.